2025 Employers' Guide to Utah Small Business Taxes

 What Taxes Do Small Businesses Pay in Utah?

-Utah small businesses must worry about three categories of tax.
+Utah small businesses must worry about three tax categories.
 They may not all apply to your business, but you should know about all three to understand how much business tax you’ll need to pay.

 Corporate Income Tax